-- 1) possible effects on surface water and groundwater including: - a. drinking water quality for humans and wildlife; and, - b. recreational water quality; - 2) changes to water quality due to thaw slumps and other slope instability at water crossing; - 3) changes to sediment quality from dust and discrete point sources related to road traffic and transport of concentrates, fuels and mine reagents; - 4) discharge or seepage of wastewater effluent, contaminants and chemical additives; - 5) potential for acid rock drainage and metal leaching from crushed rock used for the Project; and. - 6) changes to water quality due to erosion, sediment deposition and re-suspension.
+- 1) possible effects on surface water and groundwater including: - a. drinking water quality for humans and wildlife; and - b. recreational water quality; - 2) changes to water quality due to thaw slumps and other slope instability at water crossing; - 3) changes to sediment quality from dust and discrete point sources from all project phases and specifically related to road traffic and transport of concentrates, fuels and mine reagents; - 4) discharge or seepage of wastewater effluent, contaminants and chemical additives; - 5) potential for acid rock drainage and metal leaching from crushed rock used for the Project; and - 6) changes to water quality due to erosion, sediment deposition and re-suspension.